 OSL dating can be used to determine the time since naturally occurring minerals, such as quartz and feldspar, were last exposed to light within the last few hundreds of thousands of years.
 It is one of the main methods used to establish the timing of key events in archaeology and human evolution, landscape and climate change, and palaeobiology in the latter half of the Quaternary.
 The age is obtained by measuring the radiation dose received by the sample since it was last bleached by sunlight, and dividing this estimate by the dose rate from environmental sources of ionising radiation.

-Optically Stimulated Luminescence (OSL) Dating Laboratory has not listed any services.
+Optically Stimulated Luminescence (OSL) Dating Laboratory has not received any reviews.

-Optically Stimulated Luminescence (OSL) Dating Laboratory has not received any ratings.
+Optically Stimulated Luminescence (OSL) Dating Laboratory has not received any endorsements.